Baseball In Downtown, Devereux Meadow Meets Progress In Raleigh

 The area today contains few offices or very little of anything representing density or urbanity.
 The city has been using the lots for parking waste services trucks and other utility vehicles.
 A few businesses reside off West Street in “off the beaten path” office space with very little car and pedestrian traffic on West Street.

 However, the more important resource in this area is the Pigeon House Branch Creek that snakes through the Devereux Meadow site and hides underneath certain streets in downtown.
-Here’s an excellent blog post tracking the through the site.
+Here’s an excellent blog post tracking the creek through the site.
 Last I checked, the creek was on the state’s list of impaired waterways and the city is trying to remedy this.
 One example of a fix has been the water garden at nearby Fred Fletcher park.
 I bet most readers have driven or walked through this area and never knew that a creek was flowing underneath.

 The Future